kolzchut/srm-devops/README.md

 * If helm chart was changed - publish it to the helm charts repo
 * If environment chart was changed - deploy it to the relevant environment

+The CI script checks changed files to determine actions to perform.

+To force actions regardless of changed files, add the following arguments to the commit message:

+* `--helm-publish-chart=CHART_NAME` - Publish helm chart
+* `--deploy-environment-chart=environments/ENVIRONMENT_NAME/charts/CHART_NAME` - Deploy an environment chart

+You can specify multiple arguments on the same commit message.
+The CI action also supports manual dispatch from the GitHub UI - to trigger it without a commit.

 ## Local development / testing environment

 Docker Compose is used to provide a local environment for development / testing which includes all components.